geosada/Notes/_posts/2022-09-16-tilting-measure-and-relative-entropy.md

 \[
     \frac{dQ}{dP} = Y,
 \]
-wich is called Radon-Nikodym derivative.
+which is called Radon-Nikodym derivative.
 Say Q is absolutely continuous with respect to $P$, which is denoted as $Q \lt \lt P $, if for any measurable $A$, $P(A) = 0 \Rightarrow Q(A) = 0$.
 In particular, Radon-Nikodym theorem states that